Gogs: Development

 In the Welsh language, the term 'Gogs' is slang for 'Gogledd' which translates as 'North' and 'gogs' as 'Northerners'.
 The Welsh creators of the show - Deiniol Morris, Sion Jones and Michael Mort - decided that the single syllable word 'Gog' had just the right sound and a simple, direct quality which seemed to lend itself well to the primitive nature of the cave family.

 Production of the pilot episode was a collaboration between numerous companies and individuals in 1993.
 Welsh animation studio Aaargh!
 Animation Ltd was then created specifically for the purpose of making the 'Gogs' series as a result of the success of the initial pilot episode created by Deiniol Morris, Siôn Jones and Michael Mort.

 Aaargh!
 Animation Ltd. later went on to produce the animated segments of the 1997 film A Life Less Ordinary, and numerous TV commercials including ones for Levi jeans.

 Welsh channel S4C originally commissioned the pilot episode of Gogs.
 This episode was originally only aired on Welsh television and was mainly funded by S4C.

-The pilot episode, originally entitled 'Y Cymro Cyntaf' ('The First Welshmen') was the brainchild of friends Siôn Jones and Deiniol Morris.
-The initial treatment centred around the idea of a group of cavemen discovering fire and then losing it immediately.

-Early in the series' development, Deiniol enlisted fellow animator and Newport College alumnus Michael Mort to join the project, and the concept was then reworked to incorporate the classic family structure (which did not feature in the initial treatment).
-Mort introduced the dinosaur element to the show as an homage to classic Ray Harryhausen movies.
+The pilot episode script, originally entitled 'Y Cymro Cyntaf' ('The First Welshmen') centred around the idea of a group of cavemen discovering fire and then losing it immediately but after Deiniol enlisted fellow animator and Newport College alumnus Michael Mort to join the project early on, the concept was reworked to incorporate the classic family structure (which did not feature in the initial treatment).
+Mort also introduced the dinosaur element to the show as an homage to classic Ray Harryhausen movies.
 Mort was also responsible for designing and building the characters, as well as storyboarding, co-directing and animating the pilot episode.

 After the success of the pilot episode, Michael and Deiniol went on to form Aaargh!
 Animation to produce two more series of five-minute episodes.
 Sion Jones continued to be involved as a script writer and set builder over the course of the production.
 Deiniol subsequently directed the half hour special Gogwana, which was to be the series' finale.

 After the Gogs TV show was cancelled, Aaargh!
 Animation was dissolved, and Mort and Morris parted company.
 Deiniol Morris and Sion Jones did not subsequently pursue careers in the animation industry.
 Mort continued working in the field, directing many commercials and creating the character of Chuck Steel, who went on to appear in a short film (Chuck Steel: Raging Balls of Steel Justice (2013) and a feature length movie (Chuck Steel: Night of the Trampires (2021).